yaw277/slire/README.md

 yarn add slire
 ```

+Slire is native‑driver first.
+The database drivers are peer dependencies — install the ones you use, and Slire will work with your installed versions (within supported ranges)`.

 ## Quickstart

 Slire implements the repository pattern: a collection‑like interface for accessing and manipulating domain objects.
 Each repository is bound to a specific database collection.